-Today, GB News announced their launch of Britain’s most advanced newsroom, with Mediability as the selected system integrator and with DiNA and Mimir at the heart of the newsroom.
+Today, GB News announced the launch of Britain’s most advanced newsroom, with Mediability as the selected system integrator and with Dina and Mimir at the heart of the newsroom.

 From GB News press release: